anbarsaleem/Pixabay-React-App/README.md

-# Simple React App using an API
+# React Gallery App using Pixabay API

 Create a photo gallery application using React and Tailwind CSS.
-The application should make use of the Pixabay API to retrieve and display images in equal sized cards in a 3x3 grid.
-The API key for the Pixabay API should be stored as an environment variable and accessed in the application.
+The application makes use of the Pixabay API to retrieve and display images in equal sized cards in a 3x3 grid.
+The API key for the Pixabay API id stored as an environment variable and accessed in the application.
+The app is also optimized for accessibility and is mobile responsive

-### Requirements:
+### Overview:

 - Use Tailwind CSS for styling
 - Utilize the Pixabay API to retrieve and display images [pixabay API](https://pixabay.com/api/docs)
-- Store the Pixabay API key as an environment variable
-- Display images in a 3x3 grid layout with a small caption below each one
+- Images displayed in a grid with a small caption below each one along with some functional buttons and metrics related to the images
 - Use React for building the application
-- You will need to have an API key for Pixabay and use the env variables to keep it safe.
-- Make the app mobile responsive

-# Getting Started with Create React App
+# Getting Started with Create React App with a TypeScript Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).